gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/esp32-s3-usb-b/readme.md

 - USB-B connector for power and data (the ESP32-S3 can also be flashed with this interface)
 - If you're going totally wireless, the board can be powered directly from the 5V header without a USB cable plugged in.

-__Warning__
-This version of the board doesn't provide any protection against plugging in two different power sources!
-If you're going wireless, you can use the 5V header to power the board, but DO NOT PLUG **ANYTHING** INTO THE USB PORT while power is supplied to the 5V header.

 *As of the time of writing, USB-HID support is experimental and may be unreliable.
 This board also has a IPEX header for wireless communication to the wireless setup or you can use Bluetooth or vJoy.

 ## A quick note on connectors